We all know that what you put into your body has an immense effect on your health.

 Sugar in the form of sweet, confectionery treats are practically designed to be addictive.
-Your body will continue to crave sickly sweet goods until you cut down.
+Your body will continue to crave sickly sweet goods until you consciously cut down.

-Simple refined carbs include white sugar, white bread, white flour and white pasta.
+Simple refined carbs include white sugar, white bread, white flour, and white pasta.

-3. Increasing your daily intake of vegetables
+3. Increase your daily intake of vegetables

 There are easy ways to do this, like a smoothie full of blended veggies, balanced out by some sweet fruit for taste!